What Is Considered Child Abuse?

 What Types of Injuries Can Happen Due to Child Abuse?

-There are a wide range of injuries that can happen due to child abuse, depending on the type of abuse.
+There is a wide range of injuries that can happen due to child abuse, depending on the type of abuse.
 In the instance of physical abuse, injuries can be very serious and include:

 Parents should also look for: